 Allow him to sniff some baby clothing, the new car seat, the baby blanket, baby wipes, nappies, nappy sacks, etc., Let him give them all a thorough inspection.

 And, while we’re on the subject of inspection… when you have given birth to your baby, but are still at the hospital, have dad bring home a blanket and item of clothing that’s already been used by the baby.
 Allow your dog to sniff it.
 This will get him used to the baby’s unique scent.

 Keep a close eye on your dog and watch for any new signs of insecurity, separation anxiety, discomfort or, most important, any signs of aggression.
 If in any doubt, speak to a trained professional as soon as possible.
-Check out our dog training classes.
+Check out our "new baby" dog training classes.

 Teach your dog the basic and very important control commands when around the ‘baby’ doll.
 Commands such as “down,” “sit,” “leave it” and “heel.”